The Arduino sketch for this solution: eth_websrv_LED2.zip

 This code is a hack from some previous code that I wrote and so does not look exactly like the code from the sketch that the question is related to.

 The idea is to send the status of the switch (either ON or OFF) as well as the button HTML code with text color to the web browser.
-This is done every time that the that an Ajax call is made.
+This is done every time that an Ajax call is made.
 An initial Ajax call is made when the page loads.
 Additional Ajax calls are made every time the button on the web page is clicked.
 In other words the status of the switch is displayed on the web page the first time that the web page is loaded and then every time that the button on the web page is clicked.
 The button text will be colored red when the switch is open and colored green when the switch is closed.

 <p id="switch_txt">Switch state: Not requested...</p>